MonitorAmbientLight/mal-master/README.md

 ### Step 2

-Now take the 4-core cable with the black plug and push it through the rectangular hole where the two side-by-side glands are located, so that the exposed wire ends protrude about 2 centimeters behind the gland and screw down the strain relief (3D model: mal-cable-strain-relief) with two hex screws (Part no. X) (yellow marker).
+Now take the 4-core cable with the black plug and push it through the rectangular hole where the two side-by-side glands are located, so that the exposed wire ends protrude about 2 centimeters behind the gland and screw down the strain relief (3D model: mal-cable-strain-relief) with two 2,5 mm screws (yellow marker).
 ![04](/pictures/04.jpeg)

 The intermediate result should now look like this: